 I love learning that it led me to take a graduate class, but I was completely worn out from working full time while attending law school.
 Burnt out, I quit school.

 Being always busy with many different things, I had little time to slow down, to relax, to just think about myself and reflect on things that truly matters.
 When I had all the time – I sat in front of my computer, browsing photos of myself with verdant mountains, turquoise waters and blue skies in the background.
 I felt proud that I’ve been to these wonderful places and met kindred spirits.
 With that I realized there’s something else I love most — traveling.

 Wasn’t it the reason I was absent in classes because I was on the road to a secluded beach or to mountain trails?

 It brought me realizations that I wouldn’t have learned sitting in four corners of the classroom.
 This might be just excuses from quitting school, but I’d say I have reasons you might not understand.

 It feeds my curiosity.

 My curiosity fueled my passion for travel.
-Aside from enjoying the beautiful scenery of the place, I love learning about a town’s history and the trivialities of their everyday lives.
+Aside from enjoying the beautiful scenery, I love learning about a town’s history and the trivialities of their everyday lives.

 I wondered why village folks always seem more content despite not having the comforts we have.
 I keep finding myself with more questions.
-Why they haven’t look for jobs outside their quiet and peaceful village and earn more in the bigger towns or cities.
+Why they haven’t look for jobs outside their quiet and peaceful village and earn more in bigger towns or cities.
 Why some prefer to spend their lives tending farms at the mountainside when they have worked in the city before.